 - Caribbeach Beach to Hollywood Studios: Approximately 6 minutes

-There is a separate line to board, as the gondolas don’t actually stop, but the ones on the separate line stop to allow safe boarding.
+There is a separate line to board since the gondolas don’t stop, but the ones on the separate line stop to allow safe boarding.

 People with strollers must board using the same line as wheelchairs and scooters to ensure safe boarding.